AutoGen is in maintenance mode. Your agents still need a home.

 Agent-to-agent chat

-AutoGen excels at conversational multi-agent.
+AutoGen excels at conversational multi-agent, and MAF carries the pattern forward.
 Connic supports sequential pipelines.

 Human-in-the-loop